 - Expand reading ability– cursive writing helps assist with a vital capacity to read in many settings.
 It also helps in better spelling understanding.

 - Increased writing speed– the fluidity in writing encourages a more significant speed that eventually leads to better concentration.

-- Advanced motor skills– cursive handwriting develops the sensory skills while holding the pencil or pen at a proper angle with paper and applying a perfect amount of force to endorse the alphabet.
+- Advanced motor skills– cursive handwriting develops sensory skills while holding the pencil or pen at a proper angle with paper and applying a perfect amount of force to endorse the alphabet.

-- Distinguished alphabets– no letter can be reserved, as it happens in print letters like p, d, b.
+- Distinguished alphabets– no letter can be reserved, as it happens in print letters like p, d, and b.
 These are a bit confusing alphabets in print and difficult to differentiate.

 Indeed, even before the child detonates into writing, they have numerous developments that show us how children in their initial advancing years are better prepared for the prologue to cursive.